jeffrom/logd/ROADMAP.md

 - [x] test suite should also include system-level tests with coverage

 - [x] make synchronization idiomatic w/ stuff like https://udhos.github.io/golang-concurrency-tricks/

-# OBSOLETE

-- [ ] fix sendfile. internal.LogFile needs to be able to return a seeked os.File wrapped in an io.LimitReader
-- [ ] read from a partition:offset, not just an id
-- [ ] add batch to protocol so we can seek quickly around the logfile without an index
-- [ ] replication. replicas ACK to master. instrument replica delay
-- [ ] protocol.Reader, Writer should not hold their own buffers, should
-      implement something similar to io.ReaderFrom and io.WriterTo
-  - may want to just have Command, Response, Message have ReadFrom and WriteTo methods
-  - then we can add Batch
-- [ ] Store head/tail id in index
-  - [x] head
-  - [ ] tail
-- [ ] clear index entries that have been deleted
-- [ ] refuse/accept functionality
-  - `refuse(_at)` / `accept(_at)` should be able to synchronize switching at
-    partition boundaries, as well as ids.
-  - probably want to be able to have the server close a connection and tell the client where they should try to reconnect?
-- [ ] `STATS` is a lot simpler after refactoring response logic. there shouldn't be cmd.respC AND resp.readerC. all server response bytes should go through one channel.